2019 - Donald R. & Mary Lee Swanson Award for Teaching Excellence

 Any full-time faculty member in the College of Education & Human Sciences is eligible to be nominated for the Swanson Award.

-Anyone may nominate an eligible faculty member.
-Nominations may come from students, parents of students, alumni, education professionals or faculty colleagues.
-Self-nominations are not accepted.
+Nominations may come from students, parents of students, alumni, education professionals, or faculty colleagues.
+Self-nominations are not permitted.

 Those nominated will be asked if they wish to be candidates for the award.
 If the faculty member agrees, the academic department will be asked to appoint one or more persons to assist the nominated faculty member with compiling the nomination file.
 Nomination files remain eligible for consideration for three consecutive years (the nominee has the option to update the file each year).
 At the end of three years, a one-year waiting period is required before the faculty member is eligible to be nominated again.